vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

 }
 ```

-- In `Startup.cs`, under `Configure` method, add the below code to use the middleware you created, at the very begining of the request pipeline
+- In `Startup.cs`, under `Configure` method, add the below code to use the middleware you created, at the very beginning of the request pipeline

 ```c#
 app.UseMiddleware<ScopedLoggingMiddleware>();